-As intimated last year (IWC, 2011e, p.65) and included in the draft agenda, three pre-meetings preceded the start of the Scientific Committee: the Working Group on the Implementation Assessment of western North Pacific common minke whales met to consider progress on tasks specified in SC/63/Rep3, AWMP met to discuss progress on the development of SLAs for the Greenland hunts and the Working Group on the assessment of humpback whale Breeding Stock B met to complete the assessment.
+As intimated last year (IWC, 2011e, p.65) and included in the draft agenda, three pre-meetings preceded the start of the Scientific Committee: the Working Group on the Implementation Assessment of western North Pacific common minke whales met to consider progress on tasks specified in SC/63/Rep3, AWMP met to discuss progress on the development of SLAs for the Greenland hunts and the working group on the assessment of humpback whale Breeding Stock B met to complete the assessment.
 In addition, the intersessional meeting for the Southern Hemisphere minke whale abundance estimate continued its business.
 A number of sub-committees and Working Groups were established.
 Their reports were either made annexes (see below) or subsumed into this report.

-Annex D - Sub-Committee on the Revised Management Procedure (RMP);

-Annex D1 - Working Group on the pre-Implementation Review of Western North Pacific Common Minke Whales (NPM);

-Annex E - Standing Working Group on an Aboriginal Whaling Management Procedure (AWMP);

-Annex F - Sub-Committee on Bowhead, Right and Gray Whales (BRG);

-Annex G - Sub-Committee on In-Depth Assessments (IA); Annex H - Sub-Committee on Other Southern Hemisphere Whale Stocks (SH);

-Annex I - Working Group on Stock Definition (SD);

-Annex J - Working Group on Estimation of Bycatch and other Human-Induced Mortality (BC);

-Annex K - Standing Working Group on Environmental Concerns (EC);

-Annex K1 - Working Group to Address Multi-species and Ecosystem Modelling Approaches (EM);

-Annex L - Standing Sub-Committee on Small Cetaceans (SC);

-Annex M - Sub-Committee on Whalewatching (WW);

-Annex N - Working Group on DNA (DNA).
+'''' 1 Annex D Sub-Committee on the Revised Management Procedure (RMP); Annex D1 Working Group on the Implementation Review for Western North Pacific common minke whales (NPM); Annex E Standing Working Group on an Aboriginal Whaling Management Procedure (AWMP); Annex F Sub-Committee on Bowhead, Right and Gray Whales (BRG); Annex G Sub-Committee on In-Depth Assessments (IA); Annex H Sub-Committee on Other Southern Hemisphere Whale Stocks (SH); Annex I Working Group on Stock Definition (SD); Annex J Working Group on Estimation of Bycatch and other Human-Induced Mortality (BC); Annex K Standing Working Group on Environmental Concerns (EC); Annex K1 Working Group to Address Multi-species and Ecosystem Modelling Approaches (EM); Annex L Standing Sub-Committee on Small Cetaceans (SC); Annex M Sub-Committee on Whalewatching (WW); Annex N Working Group on DNA (DNA).
+1 - 0 ·• · · ·